 - Packing method,

-Product requirements should be also obvious on checklist.
+Product requirements should be also obvious on the Inspection checklist.
 But many importers tend to overlook what this section should entail.

 Product requirements shown in the checklist should include: